JoshuaKGoldberg/eslint-plugin-package-json/docs/rules/unique-dependencies.md

 # unique-dependencies

-💼 This rule is enabled in the following configs: ✔️ `legacy-recommended`, ✅ `recommended`, 📦 `recommended-publishable`.
+💼 This rule is enabled in the following configs: ✅ `recommended`, 📦 `recommended-publishable`.

 💡 This rule is manually fixable by [editor suggestions](https://eslint.org/docs/latest/use/core-concepts#rule-suggestions).